Neuroscience may offer hope to millions robbed of silence by tinnitus

-The basal ganglia rests just below the cerebellum and above the brain stem in the human brain.
+The basal ganglia rests above the cerebellum and above the brain stem in the human brain.
 The structure may help regulate the ringing in the ears known as tinnitus.
 Video still from PBS NewsHour

 And they have good reason to believe that.
 In a pilot study on Parkinson’s patients with tinnitus, Cheung’s team found that by using a probe to send pulses of electricity into the brain, they could turn the volume up or down on the patients’ tinnitus, at least temporarily.

-“It is an exciting finding, and it’s led to other studies with imaging and a trial, a phase one trial, of deep brain stimulation for tinnitus,” Cheung said, adding that he’s confident that the field is advancing.
+“It is an exciting finding, and it’s led to other studies with imaging and a phase one trial of deep brain stimulation for tinnitus,” Cheung said, adding that he’s confident that the field is advancing.